dsourisseau/website/content/authors/admin/_index.md

 My current research focuses on reconstructing the volcano’s eruptive history through detailed characterization of the pyroclastic-flow and pyroclastic-fall deposits exposed west and south of the edifice.

-I have examined the deposits of the Xilomich eruptive episode, a sequence of scoria-and-ash and block-and-ash flows emplaced between 8,980 and 8,170 years BP (Sourisseau et al., 2025).
+I have described the deposits of the Xilomich eruptive episode, a sequence of scoria-and-ash and block-and-ash flows emplaced between 8,980 and 8,170 years BP (Sourisseau et al., 2025).

 I am now studying the Loma Grande and Texmola pyroclastic sequences—units deposited between 6,200 and 1,810 years BP.